kevin-hw/nixos-config/README.md

 # This is my config for NixOs using Gnome + Cosmic desktop environments
-#I am using only configuration.nix
+So I am using only configuration.nix